 5).
 Hydration is so, so important at high altitude on Kilimanjaro

 Things learned climbing Kilimanjaro 25 times.
 We can not stress enough how important it is to pre-hydrate and stay in a well hydrated state while climbing Kilimanjaro.
 LEARN MORE and why hydration is critical at high altitude.
 This is not optional it is mandatory.

 6).
 Pick more acclimatization climbing Kilimanjaro

 Things learned climbing Kilimanjaro 25 times.
 I witnessed a lot of groups trying to climb in 6 and 7 days and people struggled to cope the long days and quick ascent to high altitude.
 Picking an itinerary with more days gives your body to better adapt to lower levels of oxygen and gives you a safer passage to extreme altitude above 5,500m/ 18,000 feet.
-We can help you get trained and ready for your 2018 and 2019 climbs.
+We can help you get trained and ready for your and 2019, 2020 or 2021 climbs.

 7).
 Most companies are not looking after their staff

 You will see companies saying they pay the staff correctly, we know they don’t.
 We have their guides coming to us looking to work for us on every trip we run, because they can not get paid correctly and tips are handled in a back office.
 Meaning staff are getting stiffed.
 They don’t provide them with clothing, boots and equipment.
 We have hundreds of staff coming to us monthly looking to join our team.
 We have had the same head guide, guides and team for 8 years straight.
 Yes, we are more expensive but that is because we pay the staff above the normal rates.
 We have 100% on most of our 20 to 25 climbs per year.
 Ian Taylor Trekking have people coming from around the world to join our world class team on the mountain.
 Don’t be fooled by cheaper prices and companies saying they are looking after their staff.
 Most are cutting corners and cutting from the important staff that get you up the mountain.